 - If no advisor is chosen, the student works within the Open Projects advising structure (OP Instructor, OP Research Tutors, Area Heads).

-- The student must present and defend the project at the MDes Colloquium in May.
+- The student must present and defend the project at the MDes Colloquium on May 9, 2018.

 The student must present and defend the project at the MDes Colloquium in May.
 Once the project satisfactorily meets the terms of Open Projects as defined in the syllabus, the student must obtain the faculty member's signature on a standardized cover sheet to fulfill the MDes graduation requirement.
 A PDF/A of the written thesis, including the signed cover sheet, must be provided to the program office.
 The file must include the multi-media formats of the Open Project.
 Other media developed in the course of the project work are expected to accompany this document.
 Details regarding file creation and templates for the cover sheet can be found in the Information for Current MDes Students section of the MDes website.